16 Accessing Ancient Metagenomic Data

 But how does one explore such a large dataset of tables with thousands of rows?
 You could upload this into a spreadsheet tool or in a programming language like R, but you would still have to do a lot of manual filtering and parsing of the dataset to make it useful for downstream analyses.

-In response to this The SPAAM Community have also developed a companion tool ‘AMDirT’ to facilitate this.
+In response to this the SPAAM Community have also developed a companion tool ‘AMDirT’ to facilitate this (Borry et al. 2024).
 Amongst other functionality, AMDirT allows you to load different releases of AncientMetagenomeDir, filter and explore to specific samples or libraries of interest, and then generate download scripts, configuration files for pipelines, and reference BibTeX files for you, both via a command-line (CLI) or graphical user interface (GUI)!

 We will now demonstrate how to use the AMDirT graphical user interface to load a dataset, filter to samples of interest, and download some configuration input files for downstream ancient DNA pipelines.